University Park, College of Earth and Mineral Sciences (MNG E)

 The integrated undergraduate-graduate (IUG) program between the Mining Engineering undergraduate program and the Energy and Mineral Engineering graduate program enables academically superior and research-focused MNG E undergraduate students to also obtain an M.S. degree in Energy and Mineral Engineering in five years of study.
 Students should refer to the Energy and Mineral Engineering graduate program in the Graduate Program Bulletin for the IUG admission and degree requirements. (http://bulletins.psu.edu/bulletins/whitebook/graduate_degree_programs.cfm?letter=E&program=grad_eme.htm)

-For the B.S. degree in Mining Engineering, a minimum of 131 credits is required.
+For the B.S. in Mining Engineering, a minimum of 131 credits is required.
+This baccalaureate program in Energy Engineering is accredited by the Engineering Accreditation Commission of ABET, Inc., www.abet.org.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)